 Quickstart: Configure an application to expose a web API

-In this quickstart, you register a web API with the Microsoft identity platform and expose it to client apps by adding an example scope.
+In this quickstart, you'll register a web API with the Microsoft identity platform and expose it to client apps by adding a scope.
 By registering your web API and exposing it through scopes, you can provide permissions-based access to its resources to authorized users and client apps that access your API.

 - An Azure account with an active subscription - create an account for free